Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Methodology

 \subsubsection{\textbf{Item Sequence to User Representation Transformation}}

-Each item sequence of a given user can represent his/her specific preference or intention.
+Each item sequence of a given user can represent his/her specific preference or intention. \chenc{Directly representing user by the item sequential embeddings may confuse the learning process as they will be leveraged to extract item sequential patterns subsequently}.
 Thus we transform item sequential embeddings into a user representation space to represent the given user.
 Specifically, after obtaining the sequential embeddings $\boldsymbol{h}^i_{u_{t+1}}$ under item sequence $\mathcal{I}_{u_{t+1}} = (i_{1}, i_{2}, \ldots, i_{t})$, we project them into the target user $u_{t+1}$ space by the following equation.

 where $\textbf{W}^{i} \in \mathbb{R}^{D \times D}$ and $\boldsymbol{b}^{i} \in \mathbb{R}^{D}$ are parameters to be learned.
 We then treat ${\textbf{U}}^i_{u_{t+1}}$ as the representation for target user $u_{t+1}$.